bitwizeshift/experimental-rust-os/docs/introduction.md

 # Introduction

-**No Name OS** is an exploratory and hobby OS project written in [Rust] which aims to rethink the way Operating Systems work from its foundations.
+**Untitled Rust OS** is an exploratory and hobby OS project written in [Rust] which aims to rethink the way Operating Systems work from its foundations.

 ## Planned Features

-**Note:** This is largely a wish-list of what will be implemented, and is not necessarily implemented yet.
+**Note:** This is largely a brain-dump/wish-list of what will be implemented, and is not necessarily representative of what is, or will ever be, fully explored.

 * **Enhanced cryptographic-security**
   * **[Secure Boot]** from the Bootloader into the kernel.